-Councilmember, Firefighter, Volunteer Mel Berti dies at 84
+Councilmember, Firefighter, Volunteer Mel Berti Dies at 84

 "Mel knew everyone in town, so it always felt like you were talking to a friend when you were talking to Mel," he says.
 "He was a friend to everyone — just a positive person and someone who knew everyone and was a friend to everyone."

-Berti also dedicated decades of his life volunteering on the Humboldt County Fair Association Board of Directors until stepping down in November, served 28 years on the Fortuna Rodeo Board and was named Fortuna’s citizen of the year in 2006.
+Berti also dedicated 15 years of his life volunteering on the Humboldt County Fair Association Board of Directors until stepping down in November, served 28 years on the Fortuna Rodeo Board and was named Fortuna's citizen of the year in 2006.

 Fortuna Councilmember Mike Losey says he's known Berti for more than 30 years and appreciates all of his dedication to the city, though he mostly appreciates the simple interactions he had with the man.